Incrisz/Reputation-ui-be/README.md

-we're changing the #985ffd color to #dd9933 and also making it gradient

-create an admin folder and create files for the admin dashboard , admin should be able to view  users , view/edit their plans, view edit users audit and audit history
+on the sidebar let us add Plans...admin should be able to view plans and edit name amount and details/info  of the plans